1. Home

 Early Assurance Programs

 In addition, the early assurance program is a growing opportunity among pharmacy programs.
 Students already enrolled in an undergraduate program can participate or enroll in this pathway early to gain admittance to a PharmD program.
 These programs allow prospective students to streamline their path into pharmacy school.
 The early assurance program is an alternative for students looking for flexibility (completing only minimum pre-requisites or obtaining their bachelor’s) while still having the benefit of a reserved seat in pharmacy school.
 A guaranteed seat is still contingent upon completing pre-requisite courses and a successful interview.
-Most schools will have direct application processes through their own portals, such as research schools such as Northeast Ohio Medical University, Marshall University, The Ohio State University, and Oregon State University.
+Most schools will have direct application processes through their portals, such as research schools such as Northeast Ohio Medical University, Marshall University, The Ohio State University, and Oregon State University.

 Find the Right Accelerated PharmD Program For You